hiranmayroy183/Sub4Sub-Web-Application/README.md

 # What is the purpose of this project?

-The purpose of this project is to create a simple and easy to use Sub4Sub Web Application.
+The purpose of this project is to create a simple and easy to use Sub4Sub Web Application, but has some premium quality features.

+Note: This is just begging of an era, wait and see what we do 🤓💡😎🧠
+# How does it work?

+1. User A creates a subscription for User B
+2. User B creates a subscription for User A

 # How to run this project?